 Morphine CAP Pilot Lies, Crashes & Dies

+On 21 June 2000 the NTSB released its final report on the Middleborough, MA Civil Air Patrol fatal crash that occurred on 25 May 1998.
+The original CAP and media write-ups were invalidated by the NTSB findings of a Civil Air Patrol Senior Member who lied on his Aviation Medical application form and took morphine while in flight.
 Toxicological tests, after the accident, revealed that the PIC had a toxic level of morphine in his blood.
 By examining the rate at which the morphine was metabolized, one can conclude that the drug was probably taken in flight, apparently for emergency relief from a migraine headache.
-The pilot in command (PIC) had been treated for migraine headaches since 1988 by his personal physician.
-The PIC was routinely taking about 100 tablets of Tylenol #3 (acetaminophen and codeine) per month.
-The pilot’s personal physician had later changed the prescription to a barbiturate named Fiorinal (butalbital, aspirin and caffeine).
 A review of past applications for medical certificates revealed that under question 18a, “Medical History, Frequent or severe headaches”, the pilot had checked the NO block.
 In addition, question 19, “Visits to Health Professionals Within Last 3 Years”, showed only visits to the Aviation Medical Examiner (AME).
 The visits to the doctor who prescribed the Fiorinal were not listed.

 CAP Determines Which Mishaps NTSB Investigates